mendsergon/Currency-Exchange-System-C-Project-Client-Server-TCP-IP-/README.md

    ./client
    ```

-4. Follow the interactive menus to register, login, and perform currency operations
+4. Follow the interactive menus to register, login, and perform currency operations.

-5. Use "shutdown" command in server terminal for graceful termination
+5. Use the `shutdown` command in the server terminal for graceful termination.

 ---